benterris/manben/README.md

-To get this working, add the `ben` man section to the MANSECT, like in the /etc/manpath.config
+Needs the def of a `ben` man section: add `ben` section to the MANSECT, like in the /etc/manpath.config Also add home/man to the manpath (export from zshrc)

-TODO: version control
 TODO: add a manb (show) manbe (edit) aliases (needs functions)